TheHive-Project/Cortex-Analyzers/analyzers/CheckPointHEC/README.md

 2. An **Account API Key** (Client ID + Secret Key) created in the Infinity Portal:
    - Navigate to **Global Settings > API Keys**.
    - Create a key scoped to **Email & Collaboration**.
-   - Note: **User API keys are not supported** — only account-level keys work with the HEC search API.
+   - Note: **User API keys are not supported**; only account-level keys work with the HEC search API.

 ---